urosorolicki/WebScraping-Ananas/README.md

 # WebScraping-Ananas

-Basically web analizer, sends requests to <a href="https//ananas.rs/" and gathers data </a>
+Basically web analizer, sends requests to <a href="https//ananas.rs/" </a> and gathers much needed data for futher analysis.

+# How to use it for your website

+It's simple, just change the url of the site, crate 5 different .csv files and you are ready to go!